 While most people enjoy the fireworks festivities, unfortunately many pets become highly distressed by fireworks.

-The SPCA receives dozens of calls, especially around Guy Fawkes relating to fireworks including; animal injuries, frightened animals, missing pets and occasionally, abuse of animals.
+SPCA receives dozens of calls relating to fireworks, especially around Guy Fawkes, including: animal injuries, frightened animals, missing pets and, occasionally, abuse of animals.

-The loud noises and bright flashes of light can be very frightening to animals and many animals become highly distressed.
-This can lead to animals running away, and going missing, injuring themselves and becoming susceptible to traffic accidents.
+The loud noises and bright flashes of light can be very frightening and many animals become highly distressed.
+This can lead to animals running away, going missing, injuring themselves, and becoming involved in traffic accidents.

-Remember, remember the fifth of November- keep your pets inside and safe on Guy Fawkes night!
+Remember the 5th of November- keep your pets inside and safe on Guy Fawkes night!

-Planning ahead for key.
+Planning ahead is key.
 Be aware of Guy Fawkes Night and create a strategy for your animals.
-Making sure your pet has company of other animals, where possible, is kept inside, and has proper identification are just a few, easy ways that you can ensure the safety and happiness of your animals.
+Making sure your pet has company of other animals where possible, is kept inside, and has proper identification are just a few easy ways that you can ensure the safety of your animals.

-SPCA’s top tips for pet and livestock owners
+SPCA’s top tips for pet and farmed animal owners

 - Never let fireworks off close to animals.